LabCidades/Code-of-Conduct/README.md

 Any plagiarism conduct is framed as unacceptable behavior.

 Plagiarism is defined as: representing the work or ideas of another as one’s own; and/or using another’s work or ideas without crediting the source.
 Plagiarism includes, but is not limited to, the following: copying the answers of another student on an examination; copying or restating the work or ideas of another person or persons in any oral or written work (printed or electronic) without citing the appropriate source; using audio or video footage that comes from another source without permission and/or acknowledgement of that source; and collaborating with someone else in an academic endeavor without acknowledging their contribution.
 Plagiarism can consist of acts of commission (appropriating the words or ideas of another as one’s own), or omission (failing to acknowledge/document/credit the source or creator of words or ideas).

+### Academic Integrity

+Any violation of academic integrity is framed as unacceptable behavior.

+Academic integrity is violated when there is evidence of misrepresentation, falsification or fabrication of data presented for research, experiments, reports, etc., which includes, but is not limited to: citing authors who do not exist; citing interviews that never took place; citing field work that has not been completed; and falsely claiming presence at scientific events.

 ## Consequences of unacceptable behavior